Leonardo-Blanger/detr_tensorflow/README.md

 DETR, which stands for **De**tection **Tr**ansformers, was proposed by a team from the Facebook AI group, and it is, as of today, a radical shift from the current approaches to perform Deep Learning based Object Detection.

 Instead of filtering and refining a set of object proposals, as done by two-stage techniques like Faster-RCNN and its adaptations, or generating dense detection grids, as done by single-stage techniques like SSD and YOLO, DETR frames the detection problem as an image to set mapping.
-With this formulation, both the architecture and the training process become significantly easier.
+With this formulation, both the architecture and the training process become significantly simpler.
 There is no need for hand-designed anchor matching schemes or post-processing steps like Non Max Suppression to discard redundant detections.

 DETR uses a CNN backbone to extract a higher level feature representation of the image, which is then fed into a Transformer model.
 The Transformer Encoder is responsible for processing this image representation, while the Decoder maps a fixed set of learned object queries to detections, performing attention over the Encoder's output.